martyav/rancher-docs/versioned_docs/version-2.6/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md

 :::note

-The authorized cluster endpoint only works on Rancher-launched Kubernetes clusters.
-It is not available for clusters in a hosted Kubernetes provider, such as Amazon's EKS.
+The authorized cluster endpoint only works on Kubernetes clusters launched by Rancher, where Rancher used RKE, RKE2, or K3S to provision the cluster.
+It's not available for clusters in a hosted Kubernetes provider, such as Amazon's EKS.
 Prior to Rancher v2.6.3, it was only available for RKE, not RKE2 or K3s.

 :::